(I may earn a small commission from the products mentioned in this post.)

 One piece of advice that stuck in mind came from a pickleball colleague; “find a doctor that will make you wait several months for surgery, not a doctor who can do the surgery next week”.

 The logic being that if there is a significant waiting line he must be good.
-The doctor I choose took time with me, looked me in the eye and explained the procedure to my satisfaction.
+The doctor I chose took time with me, looked me in the eye and explained the procedure to my satisfaction.

 He then took the time to answer my list of questions that I had prepared for him.
 I left his office with a good feeling and with a date scheduled for my TKR.